jonthompson/surfactuator/README.md

 * Wire D5 to DT
 * D4 to CLK
 * D2 to ROTBUTTON (Might be SWT/SWTCH on yours, its the open pin)
+* 5V to the +
+* GND shared between led/switch - wire to whichever you prefer

 ### LED:
 * D3 - LED (I used a 12V LED but am feeding it 7v and its fine.)
+* GND shared between encoder/switch - wire to whichever you prefer

 ### SWITCH:
 * D10 - LEFT DEPLOY